pushkarkishore/NITRSCT/README.md

 # NITRSCT
 - Dataset for software security domain
 - Debug.rar contains the software/service used to trace the system calls.
-- System Call Tracer For Any Windows
+- System Call Tracer For any Windows (current software for OS kernel version: 18362.175)

 # Prerequisites
 - Requires .NET Framework 4.6.1 or newer